GerritCodeReview/plugins_javamelody/src/main/resources/Documentation/build.md

   buck-out/gen/plugins/javamelody/javamelody.jar
 ```

-The output from the later targets are:
+The output from the latter targets are:

 ```
   buck-out/gen/plugins/javamelody/javamelody-nodep.jar